davidholmesnyc/Door-Bot/documentation/README.md

 ##Raspberry Pi Instructions
-connect the contact switch to port 23 use the guides below to help you.
+connect the contact switch to pin 23 use the guides below to help you.

 <img src="http://elinux.org/images/2/2a/GPIOs.png">